wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 a copy of the event it received from any of the ports to the rest.
 If `fanout` is set to `true`, though not actually implemented by the current `class Bus`, it is expected that the event received from the high network will be broadcasted to the low network, and vice versa.

+The bus also has a latency value, stored in data member `latency_`, and configure with parameter `bus_latency_cycles`.
+This value is currently not used, and all events will be sent with zero latency.

+Lastly, data member `drain_`, which is configured by parameter `drain_bus`, controls the message throughput of the bus.
+Right now, there are only two options: Either `drain_` is set to `true`, meaning that the bus has infinite bandwidth, and will drain all events from the receiving queue on each cycle, or the value is set to `false`, meaning that only one event will be processed per cycle.